 The Northern Lights dance above white-capped mountains in Iceland.
-Although my story takes place in the U.S., I spent the day writing about a beautiful mountain range.
+Although this story takes place in the U.S., I spent a day writing about a beautiful mountain range.
 Photo by Mike Shaw.

 The logs on the fire are crackling, my sweet Australian shepherd is curled up against my ankles, and I’m wrapped in an afghan that reminds me of my childhood home.

 It’s wonderful, yet it’s a stark contrast to how I spent my day.

 As an aspiring novelist, I devoted my Saturday to creating fictional scenes that celebrate the Northern Lights.
 I wrote most of the climax for my first book, and with each suspenseful word, I became more excited to embark on the journey to becoming a published author.